ZKBitcoinToken/ubuntu-22-24-Miner/README.md

 please see other repsoitory for Ubuntu 18 & 20

 Go to download Folder and
-chmod u+x 1zkBTCMiner.sh  or right click the file -> Properities -> Permissions and check "Allow executing file as Program"
+`chmod u+x 1zkBTCMiner.sh`  or right click the file -> Properities -> Permissions and check "Allow executing file as Program"

-chmod u+x 1zkBTCMiner.sh or right click the file -> Properities -> Permissions and check "Allow executing file as Program"
+`chmod u+x 1zkBTCMiner.sh` or right click the file -> Properities -> Permissions and check "Allow executing file as Program"

-./1zkBTCMiner.sh
+then type
+`./1zkBTCMiner.sh`

-to run the miner to install depencidies for Ubuntu 22 & 24
+to run the miner to install dependicies for Ubuntu 22 & 24

 TO RUN SCRIPT OPEN TERMINAL IN FOLDER AND TYPE